 Learning to be less toxic includes recognizing the toxic behavior that drives you to act in a toxic manner.
 If regularly find yourself getting angry at your family, colleagues, clients, or customers, you are most likely being toxic.
 There are two great ways to deal with it:

 - Learning to manage your anger will go a long way towards limiting your toxic behavior;

 - Controlling your reactions to situations will prevent toxicity from happening in the first place.

 So when you are aware of toxic behavior, find ways to counteract it.
 You can do this by framing various situations in your mind.
 Rather than thinking that someone is making you angry, tell yourself that it is perfectly natural to get angry but it doesn’t mean you have to snap at them.
 It is your responsibility to learn how to deal with anger quickly so that the next time you make a mistake, you know how to handle it calmly and properly, without being toxic or overly defensive.

 If you keep making promises you never keep, try to either truly change or not promise at all.
 If you’ve hurt someone, make sure to apologize.
 Do not belittle other people, and do not make fun of others.

 Last but not least, try to not be toxic towards yourself.
-A lot of hate we feel to others originates within.
+A lot of resentment we feel for others originates within.
 If you keep saying negative things to yourself, it’s time to stop and turn to self-love instead.
-It’s a lot easier to spread the love (not hate) to the world when you are filled with love yourself!
+It’s a lot easier to spread love to the world when you are filled with love yourself!